SerpentByte/compresstraj/example/README.md

 This will create `temp_decompressed.xtc` and `temp_select.pdb`.
 The xtc file is the decompressed trajectory.
 Since the original trajectories are also fed, the default behaviour is to calculate the RMSD.
 However, in a real use case, those trajectories will not be available during decompression.
 The script will just decompress and will not try to calculate RMSD in such cases.
-The option `-t-` is hence optional. providing it switches on the RMSD calculation.
+The flag `-t` is hence optional. providing it switches on the RMSD calculation.